 I grow peas almost all year long, they are one of the first things I plant every spring, I’m probably not alone there either.
 I also grow pea shoots under grow lights in the winter.
 After all that I still can’t get enough, did you know you can plant a second crop for a fall pea harvest?

-It’s not much different than growing peas in the springtime but there are a few big difference to keep in mind.
+It’s not much different than growing peas in the springtime but there are a few big differences to keep in mind.

 When to Plant Fall Peas

 In order to get a good fall harvest of peas you need to start the plants pretty early.
 The seed folks at Johnny Seeds recommend late June through July for my area.
 If your first fall frost hits around October 1st you’re in the same boat as me.
 Check out this chart from The Farmer’s Almanac for more information on dates.